telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/overview.md

 The Visual Studio Report Designer is dedicated to editing CLR/type report definitions (i.e. `CS` or `VB` files) in the Visual Studio environment.
 The Visual Studio designer is available only under the `.NET Framework`.
 Due to technical limitations, we do not yet provide one for `.NET Core`.

-To start/open the designer, double-click on an existing CS/VB file containing the report definition or right-click on it and select "View Designer".
-If there is no such file, you may create it using the __Add --> New Item --> Telerik Report *version*__ (from the *Reporting* menu of the wizard).

 > The Visual Studio Report Designer works only with the last installed Reporting version.
 If you have multiple Reporting versions installed on the machine, you will be able to edit CS/VB Reports from the last installed version.
 Consider the [Upgrade Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/upgrade-wizard%}) for upgrading your ReportLibrary projects.

-## Opening Reports in the Designer
+## Starting the Designer and Opening Reports

+To start/open the designer, double-click on an existing CS/VB file containing the report definition or right-click on it and select "View Designer".
+If there is no such file, you may create it using the __Add --> New Item --> Telerik Report *version*__ (from the *Reporting* menu of the wizard).

 You may create new Reports in the Visual Studio Report Designer, or open existing ones for editing.
 The designer lets you also import files from other supported formats.